Guaranteed Admission to SDSU for SDCCD Students

 How do I determine if my coursework meets my San Diego Compact admissions requirements?

 You may utilize either ASSIST or Transferology to determine whether or not your community college courses meet your General Education and major preparation coursework requirements.
-You should work closely with your community college academic advisors to ensure you are enrolling in the appropriate courses needed to transfer.
+Work with your community college academic advisor to develop an academic plan and ensure you complete the courses required for transfer to SDSU.

-Do I need to have a completed General Education (GE) plan, or just 30 units of GE completed?
+Do I need to have a completed General Education (GE) plan or just 30 units of GE?

 For the SDCCD-SDSU Guaranteed Admission Agreement, you must complete a full GE pattern as defined in the SDSU University Catalog, such as Cal-GETC.
 While 30 GE semester units is the minimum for SDSU admission, completion of a full pattern is required for the SDCCD-SDSU Guaranteed Admission Agreement.